-GCSE Dance is a course which blends practical and written work.
+AQA GCSE Dance is a course which blends practical and written work.
 Those who choose to study GCSE Dance will have the opportunity to perform, choreograph and analyse professional works.

-Performance accounts for 30% of the final grading and consists of learning two phrases of movement.
+Performance accounts for 30% of the final grading and consists of learning two phrases of movement which all students in the country learn.
 Students then perform for technical accuracy and performance skills.
 The phrases are marked by the class teacher and performed for moderation in year 11.

 Choreography is worth 30% of the overall qualification.
 Students are taught another two phrases of movement which are taught to all GCSE Dance students in the country.
 In a duet or trio learners then develop these phrases through choreographic devices and structures.
-The second part of choreography is in the form of a solo or group work.
-Students research stimulus ideas to then choreograph from and then teach other dancers from younger years the movement in after-school rehearsals or by themselves if they opt for a solo.
+The second part of choreography is in the form of a solo or group work, students with guidance from their teacher research stimulus ideas to then choreograph from and then teach other dancers from younger years the movement in after-school rehearsals or by themselves if they opt for a solo.
 The choreography is accompanied by log notes which explain the student's choreographic process.
 Both pieces of choreography are marked by the class teacher and then moderated in year 11.

 The exam accounts for 40%, is 1 hour and 30 minutes and taken at the end of year 11.
-In the exam students will be asked questions on six short professional works which they will study over the two-year course as well as questions on choreographic process, performance skills and critical appreciation of their own choreography.
+In the exam students will be asked questions on six short professional works which they will study practically over the two-year course as well as questions on choreographic process, performance skills and critical appreciation of their own choreography.